thomascriss/AzureMonitor2hWorkshop/README.md

 Goals:

-Create a dashboard with basic metrics for Azure VMs Create an alert rule and action group
+Create a dashboard with basic metrics for Azure VMs.
+Create an alert rule and action group.

 Prerequisites: